Philip Joseph (politician)

-Philip Joseph was an African American Republican politician and journalist in Reconstruction and Jim Crow-era Alabama.
+Philip Joseph was a politician and journalist in Reconstruction and Jim Crow-era Alabama.
+An African American, he was a Republican.

 Early life

-Joseph was born free in 1846 in Florida and traced his ancestry to Spain, France, Africa, and Cuba.
+Joseph was born free in about 1846 in Florida and traced his ancestry to Spain, France, Africa, and Cuba.
 His mother was the daughter of a wealthy Cuban and she liberated the family's nine hundred slaves.
 Joseph was well educated and was fluent in three languages, French, German, and English.